 If you’re wondering how to remove mold, well, it’s more complicated than you may think.
-If you just have a tiny trace of mold on the grout between your shower tiles, mold removing may just involve spraying the area with some bleach and water and scrubbing a bit.
-You should be aware, though, that sometimes you only see a little mold but there’s more there that just cannot be seen.
+If you just have a tiny trace of mold on the grout between your shower tiles, mold removing may just involve spraying the area with a household cleaner and scrubbing a bit.
+You should be aware, though, that sometimes you only see a little mold but there’s more there that cannot be seen.

 Before beginning the process of mold removing, you should remove excess moisture from the area.
 Dehumidifiers can help.